-On this journey, we learned there are no absolute answers so we created questions to help teachers uncover the sensitivities within individual situations to respond respectfully.
 As Native American materials are incorporated into schools, the goal is that these same principles expand who and what children learn about through the arts.
-We hope the work of NACI facilitates culturally responsive teaching as educators:
+We hope the work of NACI:

-- Provide accurate, non-stereotypical information about Native American (or other non dominant) cultures;
+- Provides teachers with accurate, authentic, non-stereotypical, and tribe-approved information about Native American cultures;

-- Choose, research, and integrate Native American themed materials to teach other subjects throughout the year;
+- Supports teachers in integrating NA themed materials to teach other subjects throughout the year;

 Partnering with Utah's Tribal Nations